-The proportion of people without retirement savings increased with younger age groups, and among people aged 18 to 29, 42 percent had no retirement savings.
-Of course, the amount you'll have to save in order to successfully retire also depends on factors such as the expected lifestyle during retirement and whether you expect to have other sources of income during those years.
+It's also important to consult a financial advisor who can adapt a retirement savings goal to your particular situation and who will also help you get on the right path with a savings and investment plan that can ensure you achieve your goals.
+The proportion of people without retirement savings increases with younger age groups, and among people aged 18 to 29, 42 percent had no retirement savings.
+The amount you'll have to save in order to successfully retire also depends on factors such as the expected lifestyle during retirement and whether you expect to have other sources of income during those years.
 On the other hand, if you plan to pay off your mortgage before you retire or reduce your housing situation, you may be able to live comfortably on less than 80%.